 The audit committee consists of Ms. McCarthy and Messrs.
-Calderoni, Donovan and Meresman, with Mr. Meresman serving as the chair until the Annual Meeting.
+Calderoni and Donovan.
 Each member of the committee is an independent director as required by the listing standards of the NYSE and rules and regulations of the SEC.
 The audit committee operates under a written charter approved by the board of directors, which is available on the Investor Information portion of our web site at www.paloaltonetworks.com.
 The composition of the audit committee, the attributes of its members and the responsibilities of the audit committee, as reflected in its charter, are intended to be in accordance with applicable requirements for corporate audit committees.
 The audit committee reviews and assesses the adequacy of its charter and the audit committee's performance on an annual basis.